What are the best new cruise ships? The coolest new cruise ships being built and coming out in 2023?

 Richard Branson dreams big.
 And his latest big dream is Virgin Voyages.

-This new cruise line aims to offer a “rebellious” adults-only twist on cruising the Caribbean and Bahamas with the Scarlet Lady ship – the first vessel in the fleet.
+This new cruise line offers what it calls a “rebellious” adults-only twist on cruising the Caribbean and Bahamas with the Scarlet Lady ship – the first vessel in the fleet and one of the coolest ships out there.

 Accommodating 2,770 passengers, the ship is designed to feel more like a hotel, not a ship.
 And instead of a main restaurant, there are plenty of separate dining venues, from Korean BBQ and upscale Mexican food restaurants to a test kitchen.